global-mesh-labs/Low_Bandwidth_Bitcoin/Low_Bandwidth_Bitcoin.md

 Mobile light clients can substantially increase the security of Bitcoin users that currently rely on custodial Bitcoin wallets.
 New block filter based light clients will allow users with as little as 2 MB of bandwidth per week to confirm onchain transactions.
 By using watchtowers, mobile Lightning nodes can perform many low-fee transactions without requiring any more metered bandwidth than current onchain transactions.
 Or Lightning nodes can use block filters to independently monitor the blockchain using less than 20 MB per week.
 Mobile light clients can also opportunistically take advantage of unmetered internet access to operate as pruned blocks-only full nodes in “mobile-only” parts of the world.
 We believe a focus on low bandwidth Bitcoin light clients will help bring the advantages of self custody to more of the world and to eventually lead to greater geographic diversity of Bitcoin full nodes.

-Special thanks to [Karim Helmy](https://twitter.com/karimhelpme) and [Will Clark](https://twitter.com/willcl_ark) for useful discussions and for reading drafts of this article; thanks also to [Alejandro Machado](https://twitter.com/alegw) for his encouragement and review.
+Special thanks to [Karim Helmy](https://twitter.com/karimhelpme) and [Will Clark](https://twitter.com/willcl_ark) for useful discussions and for reading drafts of this article; thanks also to [Alejandro Machado](https://twitter.com/alegw) for his encouragement while I pursued this project.